 4. Skin Conditions Like Acne

-Steroid users can, in extreme cases, suffer from severe ulcerated acne .
+According to a study in the International Wound Journal, steroid users can, in extreme cases, suffer from severe ulcerated acne .
 That's the kind of acne you can't hide or cover up, and it's also excruciating.

 However, it's a condition that quickly reverses when you stop taking steroids.

-Having looked through hundreds of photos of Layne over the years, I couldn't find any that showed a sudden increase in acne or even as much as flushed skin.
+Having looked through hundreds of photos of Layne over the years, I couldn't find any that showed a sudden increase in acne or even as much flushed skin.

 It's not the most accurate way to rule out steroids, but it could indicate that he might be natural.